LijunSun90/EC_RL_Learn/EC_Terms_Collection.md

 (describe the selection pressure of a selection method, which is the number of generations needed under pure selection for a initial single best-fit individual to fill up the whole population.)

+* multimodal problems

 * multimodality

 * genetic drift

+* candidate solutions

+* diversity maintainance

+* explicit approaches

+* fitness sharing

+(the number of individuals within a given niche is controlled by sharing their fitness immediately prior to selection, in an attempt to allocate individuals to niches in proportion to the the niche fitness.
+And the use of fitness proportionate selection is implicit within the fitness-sharing method.)

+(allocates individuals to fitness peaks in proportion to their fitness)

+* crowding

+(distributes the population evenly amongst the fitness peaks)

+* crowding factor (CF)

+(When a new offspring is inserted into the population, a number (CF) of members of the parent population are chosen at random, and then the offspring replaces the most similar of those parents.)

+* deterministic crowding

+* epoch

+(a (usually fixed) number of generations)

+* epoch length

+(generations)

+* migration

+(In parallel evolution, after an epoch, a number of individuals are selected from each population to be exchanged with others from neighbouring populations.)

+* problem dependent

+* survivor selection mechanism

+* selection mechanism (strategy)

+* fitness-based

+* fitness proportionate selection

+* copy-best

+* pick-from-fittest-half

+* island model

+* spatial distribution

 *